mendix/docs/content/refguide8/synchronize.md

 With this mode, only the selected objects or lists are synchronized.
 The synchronization is bi-directional, meaning both the server database and the local database is updated for the selected objects.

-If the selected object is new, and not committed to the local database, it will be ignored during synchronization.
+If the set of objects selected for synchronization contains any objects that have not been committed yet, those objects will be skipped and thus not synchronized.

 If the selected object has local changes, the following steps are performed: